How Does High Humidity Affect Human Health?

-High humidity can make you dizzy, unconscious or both especially if it leads to heatstroke or heat exhaustion.
-So yes, you need a humidity level of a maximum 55%.
+High humidity can make you dizzy, unconscious, or both, especially if it leads to heatstroke or heat exhaustion.
+So yes, you need a humidity level of a maximum of 55%.

 Does humidity make you sweat more?

 Definitely, humidity makes you sweat more.
 Too much dampness in the air traps heat.
-Thus, it fools your body that it is too hot.
+Thus, it tricks your body into thinking it is too hot.

 It tries to compensate by sweating excessively.
 Thus, you sweat more and get more uncomfortable because the sweat does not evaporate.